(star that varies in magnitude)

 Some of the specific types:

 - Cepheid variable - oscillates between being physically larger and smaller.

-- W Virginis variable - specific type of Cepheid variable: 10-20 day period, spectral class F6 to K2.
+- W Virginis variable - specific type of Cepheid variable: 10-20 day period, spectral type F6 to K2.

 - polar or AM Herculis star - binary star with accretion of mass from a red dwarf to a white dwarf with a significant magnetic field.

 - intermediate polar or DQ Herculis star - similar to a polar if the magnetic field is weaker or the stars are further apart.

 - BY Draconis variable (or BY Draconis star or just BY) - apparently starspots produce their variability.

 - RS Canum Venaticorum variable (or RS Canum Venaticorum star) - like BY Draconis variables that are also close binary stars.